szaimen/Nextcloud-NAS-Guide/README.md

 1. Choose to install TLS
 1. Confirm that you have set up all necessary requirements
 1. Enter your **Domain** (e.g. `yourdomain.com`)
-1. Use UPnP or not depending on if you have enabled automatic port forwarding in your router for your server.
-If you opened Port 80 and 443 manually, you can skip UPnP
+1. Since you've opened Port 80 and 443 manually, you should skip `UPnP` (automatic port forwarding)
 1. Wait until everything is set up and enter your mail-address during this step (Your mail-address is needed for contacting you, if a certificate expires)

 **Now you should be able to access your Nextcloud on any device by opening `yourdomain.com`!**

 #### Advices what to do now:
-- You should first visit `yourdomain.com/settings/user` with your admin user and type in your admin mail-address.<br>
+- You should first visit `yourdomain.com/settings/user` with your admin user and fill in the mail-address that shall receive all admin mails into the `Email` input field.
-- Next, you should visit `yourdomain.com/settings/admin` and use the same mail-account for the Mail-server settings that you used [here](#how-to-set-up-smtp-mail-to-enable-your-server-to-send-mails) (This is needed so that Nextcloud can send mails e.g. for sending reset password mails and such.)<br>
+- Next, you should visit `yourdomain.com/settings/admin` and enable Nextcloud to send mails by filling in the mail-account settings that you've used [here](#how-to-set-up-smtp-mail-to-enable-your-server-to-send-mails)<br>
+(Here is the official documentation on this: [click here](https://docs.nextcloud.com/server/20/admin_manual/configuration_server/email_configuration.html))
 - Afterwards, it is recommended to activate 2-factor autentification for all Nextcloud accounts to further secure them.
 Here is a guide how to do that: [klick here](https://docs.nextcloud.com/server/latest/admin_manual/configuration_user/two_factor-auth.html)
 </details>